colindoyle0000/colindoyle-website/content/torts2023-material/slides/f26-midterm.md

 —
 # Questions: Res Ipsa

+In terms of the steps of "Do you have a legal duty?" where exactly does res ipsa stand?
+Does it bypass the steps completely or does it come after "Do your actions create a risk of physical harm?" or after "Does an affirmative duty exception apply?"

 What is the differences between res ipsa and prima facie negligence?
 If I (plaintiff) prove the two elements of res ipsa, do I have a prima facie case of negligence?
 If I have duty, breach, causation, and harm, do I also have prima facie case of negligence?